Breathing Air Systems (OSHA Grade D)

 Four Common Compressed Air Contaminants

-There are four main types of compressed air contaminants of concern in a compressed breathing air system.
+There are four main types of compressed air contaminants of concern in compressed breathing air systems.

 - Carbon Monoxide – Carbon monoxide (CO) is a common toxic contaminant in compressed air.
 It enters the breathing air system through the air intake, or is produced by overheating of piston type air compressors.
 The air intake must be placed away from engine exhaust or other sources of carbon monoxide.
 CO poisoning can cause headache, shortness of breath, dizziness, nausea or vomiting, confusion and loss of consciousness.